ShipCreekGroup/alaska-legislative-data/python/README.md

 but python scripts probably will need to load this using the `dotenv` package.
 See `__main__.py` for an example.

-From inside this dir: `uv sync` to install all the deps.
+From inside this dir: `uv sync --all-extras` to install all the deps.